This original article from 2019 is now being updated with new info for 2022.

 Baby Boomers.
-Maybe you’re part of this infamous group born roughly between 1946 and 1964, starting just after World War II.
+Maybe you’re part of this infamous group born roughly between 1946 and 1964, half of which are now considered seniors.
 Or maybe they’re your parents or grandparents.
 Regardless, the sheer size of this generation has an impact on the Guelph housing market.

 From an aerial view, it would be easy to see where the post-war housing boom began in Guelph.
 The style of homes from the 40s can be identified as often smaller, steep-pitched one and a half storey dwellings.
 Sometimes built on a cement pad.
 This style of home is on streets like Cassino, Dunkirk and Memorial.